Personalized Federated Learning of Probabilistic Models: A PAC-Bayesian Approach: Introduction

-A natural PFL method for probabilistic models is to collaboratively learn a shared prior and regard the posterior inference as the personalization step.
-However, in this setting, the learned prior depends on each client's data, conflicting with the Bayesian framework \citep{Bayesian_inference}.
-To overcome this, we leverage a PAC-Bayesian technique capable of handling data-dependent priors \citep{BUB} for inferring the posterior and providing uncertainty quantification, hence addressing (\ca).
-However, the clients' posterior distributions tend to resemble each other due to their connection with the shared prior, impairing the performance in heterogeneous scenarios (see \cb).
-As an alternative, we collaboratively learn a shared distribution over priors, termed a \textit{hyper-posterior}, from which the clients sample their priors to perform personalized posterior inference.
-By removing the linkage of the personalized posteriors to the same shared prior, this approach enhances flexibility in capturing heterogeneous patterns, thus resolving (\cb).
+Our proposed framework leverages probabilistic models to address (\ca) by accounting for uncertainty.
+In the considered setup, each client places a prior distribution over models and updates it based on its local data to derive a posterior distribution.
+A naive PFL approach is to collaboratively learn a shared prior distribution and treat posterior inference as the personalization step.
+However, this method conflicts with the Bayesian framework since the learned prior depends on each client's data~\citep{Bayesian_inference}, as demonstrated in Figure~\ref{fig:setup}.
+We overcome this by leveraging PAC-Bayesian inference, which accommodates data-dependent priors \citep{BUB}.
+Additionally, to address heterogeneity (\cb), we introduce a novel inference approach: instead of relying on a single shared prior, we learn a \textit{hyper-posterior} distribution over prior distributions from which clients sample their priors.
+By decoupling clients’ posterior distributions from a single shared prior, our framework enhances adaptability to diverse data distributions.

-To mitigate potential overfitting in low-data scenarios (see \cc), we select the hyper-posterior by minimizing a generalization bound on clients' true loss.
-Section \ref{sec:method} will demonstrate that this approach provides a principled regularization of the hyper-posterior, facilitating the learning of complex models without overfitting.
+Low-data scenarios (\cc) are prone to overfitting, where models exhibit strong performance on training data but generalize poorly to unseen samples.
+PAC-PFL addresses this challenge by selecting a hyper-posterior that minimizes a bound on the generalization error.
+As shown in Section~\ref{sec:method}, this approach introduces a principled regularization mechanism for the hyper-posterior, enabling the framework to learn complex models while mitigating the risk of overfitting.
 Regarding (\cd), PAC-PFL accommodates collecting new data over time.
-Due to practical constraints, only a fraction of clients communicate with the server in each iteration.
-Before reconnecting with the server, a client may collect new data that can be used for personalization, but not for training the shared hyper-posterior.
-In an extreme case, there may be clients joining the system later, denoted as \textit{new clients}, who have never communicated with the server.
-The distinction between existing and new clients is important, as distinct generalization bounds hold for each group. \looseness-1
+In practice, only a subset of clients may communicate with the server during any given iteration, and these clients may gather new data locally before communicating again with the server.
+Such data can be utilized for personalization but not for updating the shared hyper-posterior.
+Furthermore, PAC-PFL supports \textit{new clients}—devices joining the system later that have never communicated with the server.
+A distinct generalization bound applies to this group, underscoring the importance of differentiating between existing and new clients.
+Table~\ref{tab:chal_sol} summarizes the introduced challenges (\ca–\cd) and how they are addressed both in theory and through experimental validation.